TheSilvered/nest/docs/stdlib/codecs_library.md

 **Returns:**

-The code point associated with the caracter in `char`.
+The code point associated with the character in `char`.
 If `char` does not contain only one character an error is thrown.

 ---